scottransom/presto/INSTALL.md

 ## TROUBLESHOOTING
 --------------------

-Couple quick trouble-shooting tips if you are having problems compiling and
+Couple quick trouble-shooting tips if you are having problems compiling and running:
-running:

 1. Environment variables!
+Use `python check_meson_build.py`!
    - Is `PRESTO` set to the top-level PRESTO source directory?
    - Is `TEMPO` set to the top-level TEMPO source directory?
    - Is `PGPLOT_DIR` set to the location of the PGPLOT utility files?